Package 'socviz'

 Format

-A (tibble) data frame with 51 rows and 22 variables.
+A (tibble) data frame with 51 rows and 22 columns.

 Source